Cook Islands vs Kenya Comparison

 Cook Islands Evaluation

-Cook Islands excels in: • Cook Islands has 10.6x higher minimum wage • Cook Islands has 12.6x higher healthcare spending per capita • Cook Islands has 86% higher median age • Cook Islands has 59% higher clean water access
+Cook Islands excels with: • Cook Islands has 10.6x higher minimum wage • Cook Islands has 7.8x higher GDP per capita • Cook Islands has 12.6x higher healthcare spending per capita • Cook Islands has 86% higher median age

 Kenya Evaluation